 Questions and Comments

-If you have any questions, comments, or feedback about Extreme Guide to Parenting, please post a message below.
+Please post below if you have any questions, comments, or feedback about Extreme Guide to Parenting.
 How do you feel about the parenting techniques introduced on the show?
 Are they sensible, or are the parents just plain crazy?
 Let us know your thoughts.